cciw-uk/data-protection/01 Decisions and actions document.rst

 * Review ``STATUS:TODO`` items in website security document

 * Move source code to GitLab, and correct in source code and other documents.
   This makes it easy for people to see our source code, including data retention policy. ``STATUS:DONE``

 * ``STATUS:TODO`` Decide policy on external storage devices

+* ``STATUS:TODO`` For each section of booking form and officer application form, include something saying what we need/use the information for.

+* ``STATUS:TODO`` Provide a way for campers/bookers/officers to download all their data on the website.